 • Panel of Experts for National Center for Advancing Translational Sciences (NCATS) at NIH, in the NIH Center for Translational Therapeutics (NCTT).
 This division is home to two programs that seek to advance promising therapeutic agents through late-stage preclinical development: Therapeutics for Rare and Neglected Diseases (TRND), and Bridging Interventional Development Gaps (BrIDGs)

-Robert also serves in the non-scientific capacity of President with the Asia America Symphony Association.
+Robert has also served in the non-scientific capacity of President of Asia America Symphony Association and is now serving as its Secretary.
 Robert, his wife Eunjoo, and his two children Sarina and Noah, live in Palos Verdes Estates California.
 Robert is an avid amateur road-cyclist and a classic BMW enthusiast.